-- (i) Documented procedures exist for applying control to the shipping over 30 month products containing vertebral column from the facility, - (ii) Operating practices are consistent with these procedures, and - (iii) Documentation or records of these events is maintained.
-Comment: Customer-specific requirements explained bone-in chucks with vertebral columns attached were shipped to one specific customer.
-A Verification of Vertebral Column Disposition and Cow Chuck Supplier Certificate of Analysis was provided from the customer listing the purchase order number, receiving date, SRM disposal date, and verification signatures.
-Records for the week of 8/8/22 evidenced program compliance.
-Operation practices were consistent with documented procedures.
-15 Self Audits Result 15.1 A program detailing the self auditing procedures used by the facility to verify the removal and disposal of the SRMs exists and is implemented.
-Compliant Confirm:
+(i) Documented procedures exist for applying control to the shipping over 30 month products containing vertebral column from the facility, (ii) Operating practices are consistent with these procedures, and

+- (iii) Documentation or records of these events is maintained. - Comment: Customer specific requirements explained bone in chucks with vertebral columns attached were shipped to one specific customer.
+The site sent A Verification of Vertebral Column Disposition to the customer.
+The customer responded with a Cow Chuck Supplier Certificate of Analysis.
+The documents included purchase order number, receiving date, SRM disposal date, and verification signatures.
+Records reviewed evidenced compliance.

+15 Self Audits

-- (i) Documented procedures exist for the self auditing program. - (ii) Operating practices are consistent with these procedures, and - (iii) Documentation or records of these events is maintained.
-SRM Checks Slaughter was conducted on five head once per production period to verify head drop, tonsil removal, spinal cord and dura removal, small intestine disposal, CMPAF acceptable, water temperature at sterilizers and saws, dentition, and identification tag application.
-SRM Checks Fabrication was completed hourly on ten carcasses and chucks and included verification of carcass and chuck acceptability including removal of spinal cord and dura, wizzard checks, bone belt checks, bone truck checks, and end check.
-Records reviewed for 8/8/22 evidenced program compliance.
+15 Self Audits 15.1 A program detailing the self auditing procedures used by the facility to verify the removal Compliant and disposal of the SRMs exists and is implemented.
+Confirm: (i) Documented procedures exist for the self auditing program, (ii) Operating practices are consistent with these procedures, and (iii) Documentation or records of these events is maintained.
+Comment: SRM Checks Slaughter was conducted on five head once per production period to verify head drop, tonsil removal, spinal cord and dura removal, small intestine disposal, CMPAF acceptable, water temperature at sterilizers and saws, dentition, and identification tag application.
+SRM Checks Fabrication was completed hourly on ten carcasses and chucks and included verification of carcass and chuck acceptability including removal of spinal cord and dura, whizzard checks, bone belt checks, bone truck checks, and end check.
+Records reviewed evidenced program compliance.
 Operator practices evidenced program compliance.

+16 Feed Ban

-16 Feed Ban Result 16.1 A program is in place to obtain letters from the feedlots or feeders regarding the exclusion of prohibited animal proteins in ruminant feed per 21 CFR 589.2000.
-Compliant - (i) Documented procedures exist for obtaining necessary documentation from the feedlots/feeders, and - (ii) Documentation or records of these events is maintained.
+16 Feed Ban 16.1 A program is in place to obtain letters from the feedlots or feeders regarding the exclusion of prohibited animal proteins in ruminant feed per 21 CFR 589.2000.
+Compliant Confirm: (i) Documented procedures exist for obtaining necessary documentation from the feedlots/feeders, and (ii) Documentation or records of these events is maintained.
 Verify at least 3 different feedlots/feeders letters are on file from current day's cattle line up.

-Comment: Livestock Market/Dealer Wholesomeness Certificate was signed by cattle suppliers and maintained on file as acknowledgement of 21 CFR 589.2000 requirements.
+Comment: Livestock Market/ Dealers Wholesomeness Certificate or Producer's Wholesomeness Certificate were signed by cattle suppliers and maintained on file as acknowledgement of 21 CFR 589.2000 requirements.
 Signed certificates from three suppliers were provided and evidenced program compliance.